jpflandrs/PkXplore/README.md

 ### Deploy with BLAST (the database) and public (the users results) outside Docker
--  place the BLAST and public in some distant place
+-  place the BLAST and public and log directories in some distant place
--  run to use the "bind" method in Docker
+-  run and use the "bind" method in Docker

   ``docker run  -it \``